yasiryagi/helpdesk/roles/storage-lead/README.md

 - `b_a`= 10
 - All i buckets, are at less than 60% capacity.

 At this point, it seems obvious are `k_r` should be at least 4.
 We have spare capacity, so we can use 5.
-It becomes a question of probabilites, workload and costs.
+It becomes a question of probabilities, workload and costs.
 As an example, if we chose 5, it's rather easy to remove bags from a bucket if we need extra capacity.
-If we chose 4, a worker leaves, and we don't have anyone that can take over their bucket right away, we instead to need to distribute all the individual bags they hold (which could be many), to the remaining 9 buckets.
+If we chose 4, a worker leaves, and we don't have anyone that can take over their bucket right away, we instead need to distribute all the individual bags they hold (which could be many), to the remaining 9 buckets.
 For each bag, we need to ensure which 3 of them already holds it, how many objects and the total size of each bag and bucket, etc. The first approach saves money along the way, but the latter is easier.

 Note that changing this number will never affect existing bags.
 Only when a NEW channel is created, thus a new bag is created, will this number be adhered to by the runtime.
 It will "dynamically" assign a new bag to the number of buckets we set psuedo-randomly, assuming the buckets are set to accept new bags of course.